 Researchers from the Green lab at Arizona State University have reported a highly specific method for detecting point mutations.
 The technique can be applied in living cells and paper-based diagnostic tests, offering a rapid, highly accurate and inexpensive means of identifying mutations relevant to human health.
 The work is published in Cell.
 (ASU Biodesign story)

-The latest news and developments from the Green lab at ASU.
+The latest news and developments from the Green lab at BU.

 Scientists at the University of Toronto and Arizona State University have developed the first direct gene circuit to electrode interface by combining cell-free synthetic biology with state-of-the-art nanostructured electrodes.
 The work is published in Nature Chemistry.
 (ASU Biodesign story)